Boost upper body power and push strength

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This workout is built for muscle detail and endurance.
-Dumbbell presses and push-ups pump up your chest, while cable crossovers carve out shape.
-Tricep pushdowns and extensions tighten and define your arms.
-Perfect if you want more muscle separation, higher reps for conditioning, and that lean, sculpted upper body look.
+This workout focuses on muscle definition and endurance.
+Dumbbell presses and push-ups pump up your chest, while cable crossovers add more shape.
+Tricep pushdowns and extensions tighten your arms and create more definition.
+Perfect if you're aiming for more muscle separation, higher reps for conditioning, and that lean, muscular upper body look.

 PVC Figure 8